hosnaa/Common_Errors_Anaconda/README.md

     - Choose HKEY_CURRENT_USER\Software\Microsoft\Command Processor\
     - If you find an AutoRun key then delete it.
         - In my case, this autorun key was from the uninstalled and delected anaconda directory.

+## Error 07:
+* "Python has stopped working", python crashes whenever I try to\
+install anything through anaconda prompt, just after solving the environment.
+* Proposed solutions:
+    - Some said it's for your antivirus is blocking python so turn it off for some time.
+    - Others said to remove conda-forge then add it again.
+    - Another solution was to set the channel_priority to false with this command `conda config --set channel_priority false`
+    - Also, there was to update conda `conda update --all`

+* :+1: Solution that worked for me:
+    - I thought that the anaconda that I've got by this time is corrupted with these errors\
+    and so I uninstalled it, removed it totally and downloaded it from their official website.
+    - When I faced this problem again just after installing anaconda, updating conda using the above command solved the issue.